 Admittedly Hajime handled it very well, never dropping a hint that they’d brought the ghost here because they couldn’t even begin to communicate with it or, almost, affect it in any way.
 He made it seem, instead, without actually saying so, that he was doing Aoshi a favor by giving him the opportunity to interact with an actual ghost.
 He didn’t mention Sano at all.

 Hajime ended up giving each of them a business card, and Sano ended up giving each of them a surreptitious gesture with a particular finger.
-Hajime seemed highly amused by this, and was clearly restraining a chuckle as Omasu came hurrying back to them with the news that Aoshi had cleared his schedule for the entire morning in order to see them.
+Hajime seemed entertained by this, and was clearly restraining a chuckle as Omasu came hurrying back to them with the news that Aoshi had cleared his schedule for the entire morning in order to see them.

 Even as they headed for the office in back, they could hear her starting to make calls to cancel all of her employer’s existing appointments.
 These probably amounted to no more than two, knowing Aoshi, but even so Sano felt a little bad about displacing them.
 Not nearly as bad as he would have if he hadn’t been haunted by a ghost he couldn’t get rid of and an exorcist that clearly regarded said ghost with far more interest than he did Sano.
 It would be nice to get this all dealt with.